mattwaite/JOUR307-Data-Journalism/syllabus.md

 **In class:**

-* GIS in Jupyter
-* Other GIS tools available to you
+* Line edits, sign up for a time, no class meeting.

 **Homework:**

-GIS homework to be assigned

 ###March 17, 2016###

 **In class:**

-Line edits, sign up for a time, no class meeting.

 **Homework:**